ragnarok22/tasa-cambio-skill/README.md

 - When developing locally you can run the proxy project (Node.js) and point the Lambda to your local URL by overriding the constant in `lambda/utils.py`.

 ## Prerequisites
-- Python 3.11+ (project targets Python 3.13 but 3.11 works well for AWS Lambda today).
+- Python 3.8+ (Alexa-hosted skills use Python 3.8 runtime).
-- AWS CLI configured with credentials that can update the target Lambda function.
+- Alexa Skills Kit (ASK) CLI for deployment.
-- Alexa Skills Kit (ASK) CLI if you plan to update the skill package.
+- Git access to the Alexa-hosted skill repository (configured automatically by ASK CLI).

 ## Local Setup
 1. Create and activate a virtual environment: